tbm/homepage/pages/bio/index.md

 oversight and automating business processes.

-I used to work for Hewlett-Packard for nine years, facilitating and leading internal and open source activities.
+I used to work for Hewlett-Packard for nine years, facilitating and leading internal and external open source activities.
 I currently work as a freelance consultant, providing services related to open source community management, open source foundations and governance, open source accounting tooling, and process and business automation.